Evhyn/Arduino-Monitoring/README.md

  -Wi-Fi Hotspot

-I made 4 versions of arduino code, if you are using ESP8266/nodemcu and mySQL to store data, then ESP8266_sensor_over_LAN code is suitable for you.
+I made 4 versions of arduino code.
+If you are using ESP8266/nodemcu and mySQL to store data, then ESP8266_sensor_over_LAN code is suitable for you.